gberl001/FL25-ENR261-182/Week01/Week01-Assignments.md

 ### Requirements

-- In the Command Window, try performing basic arithmetic using different variables.
+- In the Command Window, perform basic arithmetic with variables.
-- Use commands like `clc` to clear the Command Window, `clear` to remove variables from the Workspace, and `whos` to see the current variables.
+- Use `clc` to clear the Command Window, `clear` to remove variables from the Workspace, and `whos` to inspect current variables.

 ### Deliverables

-1. Submit a script file (`week1_commands.m`) that includes several arithmetic operations.
+1. `week1_commands.m` with several arithmetic operations.
 Include comments explaining what each command does.
-Additionally, answer the following questions:
+Additionally, answer:
     - What does `clc` do?
     - What happens when you use `clear`?
     - What does `whos` display?